5 Bank Fees That Are Draining Your Savings

 The Fed doesn’t actually set mortgage rates.
 Instead, it determines the federal funds rate.

-One thing homebuyers sometimes misunderstand is how the Federal Reserve affects mortgage rates.
+One thing homebuyers sometimes misunderstand is how the Federal Reserve affects traditional mortgage rates.
 The Fed doesn’t actually set mortgage rates.
-Instead, it determines the federal funds rate.
+Instead, it determines the federal funds rate, which generally impacts short-term and variable (adjustable) interest rates.

-This is the rate at which banks and other financial institutions lend money to one another.
+This is the rate at which banks and other financial institutions lend money to one another overnight to meet mandated reserve levels.
 When the federal funds rate increases, it becomes more expensive for banks to borrow from other banks.
-Those higher costs may be passed on to consumers in the form of higher interest rates on lines of credit, auto loans and… mortgages.
+Those higher costs may be passed on to consumers in the form of higher interest rates on lines of credit, auto loans and to some extent mortgages.
+Traditional mortgage rates are influenced by a number of factors, including Federal Reserve monetary policy, which includes both the federal funds rate and buying and selling of government securities such as bonds.

 So, how do rising interest rates affect home prices?